linka-cloud/artifact-registry/README.md

 It can host as many repositories as you want, all being backed by a single oci-repository (docker image).

+For each repository type, it will create an OCI image tag that will reference all the packages and metadata required to serve the packages.
+The tag name will be the repository type, e.g. `deb`, `rpm`, `apk`, `helm`, ...

 It has two main parts:
 - lkard: the registry server which expose a small web-ui
 - lkar: the command line client